Natural Tick Repellent Spray: The Protocol That Works For Me

 Safety

-Pharmaceutical grade 99% DMSO only.
-Completely clean dry skin.
-No plastic tools ever.
-Patch test first.
-Do not use if pregnant, nursing, or on medications without practitioner guidance.
+Pharmaceutical grade 99% DMSO only Completely clean dry skin always No plastic tools ever Dark amber glass roller bottle only Stainless steel roller ball only Patch test first Not for use if pregnant nursing or on medications

 The Natural Tick Repellent Routine I Follow